wdoyle42/lpo_prac/assignments/assignment2/assignment2.md

 5. Create another graphic showing the relationship between expenditures per student and math scores by district size.

-Submit a well-documented and well-organized do file, with the proper name to our class website on Blackboard by the deadline.
+Upload a well-documented and well-organized do file, with the proper name to your github repo by the deadline.
 Remember proper naming conventions for files submitted.

 <br>